 Beyond theory and best practices, the honest answer is: less complexity wins almost every time.

-Microservices are often sold as the modern standard at conferences and by consultancies.
-In practice, we regularly see teams running microservices in early stages spending more time on infrastructure problems than on the actual product.
-Distributed transactions, eventual consistency and service-mesh configuration are real complexity drivers that quickly overwhelm a small team.
+Microservices get sold as the modern standard at conferences and by consultancies.
+In practice, we regularly see early-stage teams spending more time on infrastructure problems than on the product.
+Distributed transactions, eventual consistency, and service-mesh configuration are real complexity drivers that overwhelm a small team fast.

 The modular monolith is the most underestimated architecture for the SaaS MVP context.
 It enables development speed but enforces structural thinking.
 Teams that draw clean domain boundaries from day one can later extract individual modules into services with manageable effort.
 That's not a compromise — it's the right sequence.

-Another blind spot: monitoring keeps getting deferred as "we'll do that later".
-Without observability, you don't know where your system actually struggles under load.
-No monitoring means acting blind in a crisis.
+Another blind spot: monitoring keeps getting deferred as "we'll do that later."
+Without observability you don't know where the system actually struggles under load — and no monitoring means acting blind in a crisis.
 Start with basic monitoring in sprint one, not sprint ten.

 The uncomfortable truth for many CTOs: most scaling problems aren't caused by missing technology, but by missing structure.
-Clean module boundaries, documented decisions and consistent coding standards prevent more rewrites than any cloud tool.
-What we see repeatedly: teams that invest early in structure scale later with significantly less friction.
+Clean module boundaries, documented decisions, and consistent coding standards prevent more rewrites than any cloud tool.
+Teams that invest early in structure scale later with far less friction.

 Scalable SaaS Solutions, Implemented by Experts